Concert notes icon.

 • June Lory

-• Nick & Jane Lovibond
+• Nick and Jane Lovibond

 • Gek Low